 I studied for my first degree and my MA with the Open University, concentrating on English and classical literature, and then went on to complete my PhD with the Open University in 2014.
 My thesis was on viewer reception of classical myth on television, and my supervisors were Paula James from the Open University and Gideon Nisbet from the University of Birmingham.
 I was the recipient of the AOUG Chancellor Asa Briggs Award for Arts in 2013 for my research.
 I am now a Visiting Research Fellow with the Open University.

-My main research interest is public engagement with the classics, including viewer (or audience) reception of the classics in popular film and television, and particularly viewer (or audience) reception.
+My main research interest is public engagement with the classics, including viewer (or audience) reception of the classics in popular film and television, and creative engagement with classical myth.
 Modern texts I have worked on include Xena: Warrior Princess, Charmed, Torchwood, Doctor Who, HBO Rome and Starz Spartacus.
 I am also interested in classics and feminism, and receptions of classical myth and literature focussing on female characters.
-Recently I have been working on on sacrificial heroines in Game of Thrones and Buffy the Vampire Slayer and Classical monsters on television.
+Recently I have been working on on sacrificial heroines in Game of Thrones and Buffy the Vampire Slayer and classical monsters on television (articles forthcoming).
 I am also a contributor to the Roehampton arm of the ‘Our Mythical Childhood’ research project.
-I am currently working on a volume for EUP with the provisional title of Spatial and Educational Projections: Classical Epic in Contemporary Media, which I am co-editing with Hunter Gardner from USC, and a special edition of New Voices in Classical Reception Studies on popular twenty-first century classics including selected papers from the Celtic Conference in Classics in St Andrews in 2018.
+I am currently working on a volume for EUP on epic in film and television, which I am co-editing with Hunter Gardner from USC, and a special edition of New Voices in Classical Reception Studies on popular twenty-first century classics including selected papers from the Celtic Conference in Classics in St Andrews in 2018.

 2017 ‘ “Atalanta Just Married”: A Case Study on Greek Mythology-Based Fan Fiction’ in Rewriting the Ancient World: Greeks, Romans and Christians in Modern Popular Fiction edited by Lisa Maurice, Leiden: Brill, pp. 131-149.